Ryanair CEO Michael O’Leary has announced that the airline may have to review their controversial luggage policy.

-Ryanair spokesman Kenny Jacobs says that “Ryanair customers will still be free to bring two free carry-on bags but because of our heavily booked flights (95% load factors), we don’t have space on board for this many wheelie bags, so we will ask non-priority customers to put their bigger bag in the hold – free of charge – from Monday 15 January in order to eliminate boarding delays and improve our industry leading on-time departures.”
+Back in January, Ryanair spokesman Kenny Jacobs confirmed that “Ryanair customers will still be free to bring two free carry-on bags but because of our heavily booked flights (95% load factors), we don’t have space on board for this many wheelie bags, so we will ask non-priority customers to put their bigger bag in the hold – free of charge.”

 What can all passengers take onboard with them?

 Everyone is entitled to take on one small item of hand luggage for free.
 The exact measurements are 35cm x 20cm x 20cm, the size of a regular sized rucksack.
 You can bring a second large bag (55cm x 40cm x 20cm, maximum weight 10kg), but this will be put in the hold.

 What about if my bags are bigger than those dimensions?

 If you exceed the baggage dimensions, you could be charged another £50 at the gate.

 How can I continue taking two bags into the cabin with me?